How Many Guns Are In The US? (2024)

 Source: Small Arms Survey

 Civilian gun owners list personal protection as their top reason for owning a firearm.
-Other reasons include hunting, sport shooting, gun collecting or for work.
+Other reasons include hunting, sport shooting and maintaining personal collections of historic guns.

 • 61% of Americans believe it is too easy to purchase a firearm in the U.S.